microsoft/moaw/workshops/serverless-overview/workshop.md

 - An Azure Subscription with **enough right** to create and manage services
 - The [Azure CLI][az-cli-install] installed on your machine
 - The [Azure Functions Core Tools][az-func-core-tools] installed, this will be useful for creating the scaffold of your Azure Functions using command line.
+- If you use VS Code you can also install the [Azure Function extension][azure-function-vs-code-extension]

 <div class="task" data-title="Task">